DarijaJovanovic/Global_Superstore_Data_2014/README.md

 • The top 3 most profitable products were the Canon image CLASS 2200 Advanced Copier, Cisco Smart Phone (Full Size) and Motorola Samrt Phone (Full Size).

 • The Cubify CubeX 3D Printer Triple Head Print was the least profitable product and had a total profit loss of $3,840.
-This product was followed by the Lexmark MX611dhe Monochrome Laser Printer and Bevis Computer Table (Fully Assembled)
+This product was followed by the Lexmark MX611dhe Monochrome Laser Printer and Bevis Computer Table (Fully Assembled).

 ## Geography Dashboard